-In 2018, the amount spent on outward reinsurance was \$337.7m (2017: \$334.4m).
+In 2018, the amount recovered on outward reinsurance was \$8.0m (2017: outward reinsurance purchase of \$27.7m).
 Reinsurance is purchased for a number of reasons, including:

-- to enable the syndicate to put down large, lead lines on risks we underwrite; - to manage capital levels; and - to mitigate the impact of catastrophes such as hurricanes.
+- to enable the syndicate to put down large, lead lines on risks we underwrite; and - to manage capital levels.